zzonyo/trust-docs-test/source/index.html.md

 Note:<br>
 - If a stop limit order is created but not yet triggered, the topic won’t send an update.<br>
 - The topic will send creation update for taker's order before it being filled.<br>
-- Stop limit order's type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<br>
+- Stop limit order's type is no longer as "buy-stop-limit" or "sell-stop-limit", but changing to "buy-limit" or "sell-limit".<br>

 ```json
 {